-You may be also able to get a lower rate without
+You may be also able to get a lower rate without having to

-having to transfer the balance and pay fees.
-If you are a customer in good standing, call your credit card companies.
-Tell them about any lowinterest card offers you are receiving and ask them to match it to keep your business.
+transfer the balance and pay fees.
+If you are a customer in good standing, call your credit card company.
+Tell them about any low-interest card offers you are receiving and ask them to match it to keep your business.

 Credit card companies are more likely to lower your rate if you have had the card for a long time and pay on time.
 If the customer service representative does not offer you a lower rate, ask to speak to a supervisor.
-If you still can't get a lower rate, call back later.
-Another customer service representative may agree to your terms.
-If you still don't get a rate reduction, keep making payments on time and wait a few months before asking again.
-Even if you transfer a balance to another card, you can try negotiating a lower interest rate on any other credit cards you have.
+If you still can't